This document was last updated on May 29th, 2021

 The heart of any rebreather is its oxygen addition system.
 CCRs are broadly categorized as either electronic (eCCR) or mechanical (mCCR), which refers to how they add oxygen.
-While I had done demanding dives on an eCCR, there were several aspects that troubled me, not to mention the fact that I had seen a lot of divers missing dives due to faulty electronics.
+While FATHOM designer, Charlie Roberson, had done demanding dives on an eCCR, there were several aspects that troubled him, not to mention the fact that he had seen a lot of divers missing dives due to faulty electronics.
 Arguably, the safest way to dive an eCCR is manually with the solenoid set at a low set-point.
 In this mode, the diver manually adds oxygen to maintain a desired setpoint and the solenoid only fires if the diver fails to do so.
 This method is a lot of work and can add task-loading to an already complex dive.
 The other option is to allow the solenoid to do the work while the diver simply monitors the system.
 This method can lead to complacency as the diver comes to rely on the reliability of the electronics.
-I believed that there had to be a better way.
+Charlie believed that there had to be a better way.

 1 (145 psi/14.7 psi/ata – 2 ata) x 33 fsw/ata = 260 fsw (Note: always subtract 2 ata when calculating the maximum operational depth of a CMF system.)

 4113 NW 6th St, Suite A